 This can set you up well for a wise choice of graduate programs or other career direction decisions, as well as more senior positions in operations.

-This said, one transition that doesn’t normally work is from operations into research, so if research is your endgame, we wouldn’t recommend starting in operations.
+This said, one transition that doesn’t normally work is from operations into research — so if research is your endgame, we wouldn’t recommend starting in operations.

-The skills that you develop while working in operations are extremely fungible, they are very transferable skills, so you have the opportunity to work with organisations in a lot of different cause areas.
+The skills that you develop while working in operations are extremely fungible — they are very transferable skills — so you have the opportunity to work with organisations in a lot of different cause areas.
 When a cause area becomes extremely important suddenly, you can pivot towards it.
 Because these skills are so flexible, if you’re good at your job, you will always have the opportunity to work on extremely interesting and exciting projects.

 How does the career capital compare to working in the corporate sector?

-One reason is that the way these organisations operate is pretty different from the corporate sector.
-For instance, earlier we covered how decision-making is more likely to involve fermi estimates and debiasing techniques.
+- The way these organisations operate is pretty different from the corporate sector.
+For instance, earlier we covered how decision-making is more likely to involve Fermi estimates and debiasing techniques.
 This means the preparation you gain outside of the community is limited.

 - If effective altruism turns out to be a big deal, then you’ll be in near the start, and contribute to a development of potentially historical significance.

-If it doesn’t, then you won’t have given up much by taking a job in another area later.
+People may think they need to have a background in operations to contribute.
+While such a background is useful, it’s not required.
 As we’ve covered, being great at operations is ultimately about building systems.
 Someone smart and hardworking who has the right mindset can usually learn the specific knowledge they need for an operations role fairly quickly.
 What’s more, best practices and software are always changing, so even people who already have a background need to keep learning.

 Another factor is that very few people in the community already have a background in operations, so the fact that you don’t either doesn’t tell you much.
 It could still be your comparative advantage to focus on operations.

-Which traits do you need?
+What traits do you need?

 From our interviews with successful operations staff, we made the following list of traits that were repeatedly highlighted as especially distinctive to operations.
-We’ve roughly grouped them by type of skill, and they’re not in order of importance.
+We’ve roughly grouped them by type of skill, not in order of importance.
 We’ve also focused on the skills most needed in operations itself — if the role also involves management or other responsibilities, then additional skills will be needed.
 We’ve also not emphasised traits required in every role, such as fit with the culture and social skills.

-Optimisation mindset – You frequently notice how things could be done more efficiently, and have a strong internal drive to prevent avoidable errors and make things run more smoothly.
+Optimisation mindset.
+You frequently notice how things could be done more efficiently, and have a strong internal drive to prevent avoidable errors and make things run more smoothly.
 Maybe your friends have been annoyed with you because you’ve often noticed how they can be doing things more efficiently and pointed this out to them.
 Ideally, you’ve noticed some problem that exists in a previous job you’ve had, and took steps to fix it without needing to be told to do so.

-Systems thinking and going meta – Operations staff get endless requests from others to do specific tasks for them.
+Systems thinking and going meta.
+Operations staff get endless requests from others to do specific tasks for them.
 A good staff member will do these tasks quickly and efficiently, but an outstanding staff member will instead try to understand the goal that the person is trying to achieve, and first decide whether the solution or actions proposed are in fact the best ways to achieve that goal.
 If they aren’t, they’ll propose a new solution.

-Prioritisation – There are always more tasks to do than there is time, especially when you consider the long-run value of proactive work to improve existing processes.
+Prioritisation skills.
+There are always more tasks to do than there is time, especially when you consider the long-run value of proactive work to improve existing processes.
 Great operations people are constantly thinking about the amount of time they should spend on any one activity before they hit diminishing returns.

 I think this might be #1 in my book.
 Knowing that when you hand off something, you don’t even need to think about it again, is key.
 Even if someone is not very efficient, if I can give them something and know it will be handled, it frees me up to work on something else.
 Having to check back in means leaving an open loop, and splitting my attention.
-I’d take ten slow steady hands over one speed demon who drops things.
+I’d take 10 slow steady hands over one speed demon who drops things.

 My model of an amazing ops person is someone who’s broadly interested in promoting the thriving and wellbeing of the org, proactive and pragmatic, very conscientious, and very collaborative with excellent internal customer service.

-All this said, bear in mind that “operations” spans a wide variety of roles, which require different skills.
+All this said, bear in mind that operations spans a wide variety of roles, which require different skills.
 For instance:

-- Being a COO requires greater social and system building skills.
+- Being a COO requires greater social and system-building skills.

-Working in finance and events management requires more conscientiousness and attention to detail.
+- Working in finance and events management requires more conscientiousness and attention to detail.
 Events management also requires greater social skills and ability to work under pressure.

-Working as an executive assistant requires having a great relationship with the person you work with.
+- Working as an executive assistant requires having a great relationship with the person you work with.

-Working in a university position requires patience to navigate a slow bureaucracy.
+- Working in a university position requires patience to navigate a slow bureaucracy.

 - Can you already demonstrate operations skills?
 Since few people in the community (besides those already working in these roles) have these skills, this is good evidence it’s your comparative advantage.
 However, as noted, if you don’t already have this background, it doesn’t rule you out.

-Can you imagine yourself excelling and being highly motivated in one of these roles?
+- Can you imagine yourself excelling and being highly motivated in one of these roles?
 This is also good evidence, but don’t rule it out on this basis if you haven’t tried it.
 People can find operations more motivating than they first expect.

-How do you compare to other people applying to roles at the organisations?
-You can ask people in charge of hiring to compare your skills in operations, outreach, research, earning to give, and so on, against other people who are also applying.
+- How do you compare to other people applying to roles at the organisations?
+You can ask people in charge of hiring to compare your skills in operations, outreach, research, earning to give, and so on against other people who are also applying.
 If you seem unusually good at operations compared to other skills, then that’s evidence operations is your comparative advantage.

 Bear in mind that what’s relevant is not your skills compared to people in general, but rather compared to other people in the community.
-Sometimes people say “I’m good at research, so I should do research”.
-But this doesn’t follow.
-You might be good at research compared to people in general, but poor compared to others who could take the role in the community.
+Sometimes people say, “I’m good at research, so I should do research.”
+But this doesn’t follow: you might be good at research compared to people in general, but poor compared to others who could take the role in the community.
 Or even if you’re good at research compared to other people in the community, you might be even better at operations compared to others in the community.

 Many people who have taken operations roles in the community are good at research by ordinary standards.
 For instance, Sean did a PhD, and Andrew at FHI is pursuing one.
 However, they focused on operations because they’re better at operations relative to other community members.

-Jobs to prepare you
+Other jobs to prepare you